By the Book: EMIERT By-laws

 Section 3.
 Dues:

 The dues shall be paid on an annual basis according to the fiscal year established by the American Library Association.
-The current dues schedule shall be published in the EMIERT Organization Manual.
+The current dues schedule shall be published on the EMIERT website and in the EMIERT membership brochure.
 The dues schedule shall be reviewed at least every five years at the discretion of the elected officers of the Round Table.

 Section 4.
 Unpaid Dues:

 Members whose dues are unpaid upon the expiration of their membership year, and who shall continue such delinquency for one month after notice of the same has been sent, shall be dropped from membership.
 Lapsed members may be reinstated upon payment of dues for the current year.